Can I Give Human Painkillers To Pets?

 - Black, tarry faeces

-In any event, if your pet has consumed non-prescribed medication or the medication has been ingested in the incorrect dose, you should immediately contact your vet.
+If your pet has consumed non-prescribed medication or ingested it at an incorrect dose, you should immediately contact your vet.

 At Pet Drugs Online, your pet’s safety always comes first.
 If you would like to understand more about ordering your pet prescriptions online and the safety checks involved, please get in touch, so we can help put your mind at ease.